edalorzo/reactive-learning/README.md

 fact(15000, console.log); //stackoverflow
 ```

-A typically solution to this problem would be to actually make the function to work asynchronously, since that way the function would complete and relinquish the call stack.
-For, we could make the function above become asynchronous my making the `multiply` function asynchronous:
+A typically solution to this problem would be to actually make the function work asynchronously, that way the it would complete immediately and relinquish the call stack.
+For example, we could make the function above become asynchronous my making the `multiply` function asynchronous:

 ```javascript
 function multiply(x, y, ret) {